The LTI Standard Integration

 How to Get Started Creating a Google Classroom Integration?

-Google Classroom works a bit differently than other popular LMSs.
+Google Classroom works a bit differently than other popular learning management systems.
 It's important to understand what these differences are and how to approach them as a developer.
-To get started, developers need to create a Google Developer account to access the Google Cloud Platform.
-The Google Cloud platform allows developers to retrieve API keys that will allow their products to securely make requests to Google Classroom and G Suite.
-In addition, developers may need to request access to specific types of user data from Google Classroom, depending on their product.
+To get started, you'll need to create a Google Developer account to access the Google Cloud Platform.
+The Google Cloud platform allows you to retrieve API keys that will allow your application to securely make requests to Google Classroom and G Suite.
+In addition, you may need to request access to specific types of user data from Google Classroom, depending on your app.

 Read More on Google Classroom